MPH COURSE DESCRIPTIONS

 will maintain "active MPH student status" while completing their field study placement.
 Students

-may register for PH 600A for up to a maximum of two (2) times following initial registration
+may register for PBHC 600A for up to a maximum of two (2) times following initial

 PBHC 602A Emerging Health Threats (3 units)